rangle/angular-training-slides/slides/src/content/observables.md

 +++

-## Quiz 2
+## Quiz

-2. Subscribing to an observable
+Subscribing to an observable:

 1. returns another observable
 2. allows you join multiple observables together
 3. provides a callback to the observable
 4. is not required in Angular

++++

+Correct answer is 2.

 ---